-In F2008, BC Hydro provided \$757 million in transfers to the Province.
-This amount includes water rental fees (royalties paid for the use of provincial water resources), provincial and municipal property taxes and grants-in-lieu of taxes, and BC Hydro's annual dividend to the B.C.
-Government.
-BC Hydro's retained earnings increased by \$82 million in F2008.
+In F2009, BC Hydro provided \$477 million in transfers to the Province.
+This amount includes water rental fees (royalties paid for the use of provincial water resources), provincial and municipal property taxes and grants-in-lieu of taxes.
+BC Hydro's retained earnings increased by \$366 million in F2009 largely as a result of not paying a dividend to the Province.
+The annual dividend payment is reduced if the payment increases BC Hydro's debt to equity ratio above 80:20.